security-alliance/frameworks/src/intro/introduction.md

 ## Who We Are

-SEAL is a non-profit organization committed to enhancing security awareness, education, and specialized work as a public service for the Web3 ecosystem, its supporting technologies, and communities.
+SEAL is a fot-for-profit organization committed to enhancing security awareness, education, and specialized work as a public service for the Web3 ecosystem, its supporting technologies, and communities.
 Our efforts are driven by a shared desire to foster a safer, more informed digital landscape.
 We do this by designing innovative projects, engaging elite technologists, and coordinating on the social layer to ensure meaningful adoption.

 Let's work together to make a positive difference!